Distressed Buyout Private Equity Firms and Hedge Funds

 In September 2020, J.Crew emerged from Chapter 11 after filing for bankruptcy protection due to the negative implications of the pandemic.
 As part of the restructuring process, J.Crew equitized $1.6bn+ of secured indebtedness, and Anchorage Capital, an opportunistic alternative investment firm specializing in turnarounds, became the new majority owner of the struggling clothing retailer.

-Relative to the retail industry as a whole, J.Crew actually held up well and had established a brand name – but then the outbreak of COVID transpired, which proved to be the tipping point.
+In terms of the retail industry, J.Crew actually held up well and had established a brand name – but then the outbreak of COVID transpired, which proved to be the tipping point.

 J.Crew Chapter 11 Press Release